JacobRichardson/AVLTree/README.md

 # AVL Tree
-This project constructs and AVL tree.
+This project constructs an AVL tree.